Talk to sales Contact Login English

 To legally operate a bar, you must obtain several licenses and permits, which vary by location and type of establishment.
 Common licenses and permits include:

-• Alcohol License: This is a fundamental requirement and its cost varies widely depending on your location and type of alcohol you plan to serve.
-Costs can range from several hundred dollars to thousands.
+• Liquor License: This is a fundamental requirement and its cost varies widely depending on your location and type of alcohol you plan to serve.
+According to ContractsCounsel, the cost of a full-service liquor license can range from $100 to over $14,000, with the average price being around $1,500.

 • Food Service Permit: If you serve food, you’ll need a food service permit, which can cost $100 to $1,000 or more.